 The first chapter of the Alliance’s work opened our eyes to how dire the situation is.
-There are no easy solutions, but as daunting as the task may seem, we are moving forward — supporting the many innovative solutions that are being brought to the youth mental health field.
+There are no easy solutions, but as daunting as the task may seem, we are moving forward—supporting the many innovative solutions that are being brought to the youth mental health field.

 The Next Chapter

-Sesame Workshop, the global impact nonprofit behind Sesame Street, will expand its organization-wide early childhood mental health initiative to focus on early detection and prevention and helping young children and their circle of care in marginalized communities across the U. S. address issues as early as possible.
-Supporting children’s mental health and emotional well-being early on helps provide a strong foundation for challenges they may face later in life.
+● Sesame Workshop will expand its early childhood mental health initiative to focus on early detection and prevention, helping young children and their circle of care address issues early in the U.S.

 About the Alliance